matingb/focused-labs-monpoke/README.md

 - Teams have multiple Monpoké
 - The battle stage starts when the first ICHOOSEYOU command happens.
 - Validation
-    - Pokemon must have 1 HP or greater
+    - Monpoké must have 1 HP or greater
-    - Pokemon must have 1 AP or greater
+    - Monpoké must have 1 AP or greater
     - The battle cannot begin until there are two teams
 ##### Battle
 - The team that was created first takes the first turn
-- A turn is either choosing, healing, reviving or attacking a Monpoké with the a chosen Monpoké
+- A turn is either choosing, healing, reviving or attacking a Monpoké with the chosen Monpoké
 - The first turn of each team must be choosing a Monpoké
 - Attacks do damage equal to the attack value to the currently chosen enemy Monpoké
 - A Monpoké is considered defeated when it’s HP is 0 or lower